Skip to main content

 A claim for earnings compensation may be calculated as follows:

-1. Establish the earning capacity of the person before and after their injuries – E.g.: John worked as a boilermaker prior to his injury.
+John worked as a boilermaker prior to his injury.
 John’s employer gives pay increases of 2.5% a year which are reflected in John’s payslip records.
 John’s current payslips show he is earning $2,000.00 a week.
 John currently works in the mines, he is 55 years of age.
 John sustains injuries when another employee drops a large pot onto his head resulting in neck and back injuries.

-2. Consider other factors that may alter earning capacity.
-E.g. John has worked in heavy labour for his whole life.
+Consider other factors that may alter earning capacity: E.g. John has worked in heavy labour for his whole life.
 Two years prior to the accident John went to his doctor complaining of problems in his shoulders.
 John is diagnosed with a rotator cuff tear and his treating surgeon says he should not do heavy manual work.
 John feels he has no choice and continues working a boilermaker up to the date of the accident.

-3. Consider medical evidence.
-E.g. The medical treatment reports in John’s case are of the view that John had a pre-existing condition that would make John’s work difficult.
+Consider medical evidence: E.g. The medical treatment reports in John’s case are of the view that John had a pre-existing condition that would make John’s work difficult.
 They would however acknowledge that John managed to continue with the work.
 The reports indicate John will be unable to return to any work for which he has education training and experience.
 The medical reports would either conclude that despite John’s efforts, and his accident injuries he would have to retire early, or for the accident injuries John would have been able to continue working to retirement age.

 John would claim from the date of the accident to retirement age (usually age 67).
 An example of the math calculation used would be: